samuro95/Self-Supervised-Small-Soccer-Player-Detection-Tracking/README.md

 **Prerequisites**

-* Set up a Python environment
+* Set up a Python3 environment.
+The code has been developed in python 3.7.
 * Install packaged given in requirement.txt